-We've also put together a comprehensive roundup of the best gaming phones and a guide to the fastest 5G phones, too.
-And if you already have a brand affinity for your handset, then be sure to check out T3's best Samsung phones and best Huawei phones guides.
+We've also created a comprehensive guide to the best gaming phones and a guide to the fastest 5G phones.
+And if you prefer your phone to come from a specific brand, make sure you check out T3's best Samsung phones and best Huawei phones guides.

 OnePlus blew everyone away last year with its OnePlus 8 Pro handset, which cemented its position at the top table of phone makers.
 The one area where that phone didn't quite punch as hard as its rivals was camera system, though, so that is why this year's new OnePlus 9 Pro has doubled down on camera system.
-And the results are excellent.
+And the results, as we note in our OnePlus 9 Pro review, are excellent.

 The camera system on the OnePlus 9 Pro is co-designed with photography master Hasselblad, and offers noticeably better color accuracy and detailing that previous handsets, as well as a feature-packed shooting system (both images and video, with video up to 8K 30fps possible) that competes with the best phones on the market today.